Security, Protection, Counter Terrorism procedures and mode of operation for HR Security tasks

-- VIP Protection and Counter Terrorism Specialization – Elite Protection Operative practical course – better to have former protection qualification/experience or certificate issued by any other training center in the last 3 years in the security industry.
+- PROTECTION & COUNTER TERRORISM SPECIALIZATION – ELITE PROTECTION OPERATIVE OR parts of the practical course – better to have former protection qualification/experience or certificate issued by any other training center in the last 3 years in the security industry.

-- Protection and Counter Terrorism Management Specialization course – the candidate should have former protection qualification/experience – certificate issued by any other training center in the last 3 years in the security industry.
+- PROTECTION & COUNTER TERRORISM MANAGEMENT SPECIALIZATION course – the candidate should have former protection qualification/experience – certificate issued by any other training center in the last 3 years in the security industry.

 Required Documents for ISA – ISRAEL Practical Courses:

 These specialized courses are heavily regulated by the Ministry of Defense and Homeland Security of Israel and Switzerland.

 Participants must bring to ISA the following documents in order to be accepted for enrollment.